Ishmaeel/YetAnotherCampfireSaving/README.md

 *Optional:* Other factions will allow you to save in their bases as long as you have neutral or good relations with them.
 As a Loner, you can now save in Freedom base if you haven't pissed them off.

+### Sanctuary Saving

+There are some powerful individuals in the Zone and even though their places of residence do not technically count as "bases", they will offer you shelter if they are not downright hostile.
+Offering two levels of difficulty.

 ### Mommy Token

 Free saving feature to accommodate players with limited or irregular screen time.